Flipped Classroom Pros and Cons

 Enhanced classroom behavior

-Students frequently disengage from lectures and for plethora of reasons.
-The educator might be presenting the data in a dull tone which is hard to concentrate on.
+Students frequently disengage from lectures for a plethora of reasons.
+The educator might be presenting the data in a dull tone which is hard to concentrate.
 Some learners might feel like they know the data already since it is too fundamental to meet their requirements.
 Since a flipped classroom employs discussion and practical skill development for learning, more learners are engaged by the procedure.

 More control over their learning for students

 Since the lecture part of a flipped classroom is often seen at home, learners can learn whenever they want as per their convenience.
 Lectures can be paused to let students a chance to do their own research in their time.
 Particular points of a lecture can be listened to many times to create greater knowledge.
 It also offers learners who might be grappling with the subject extra time to get caught up on the lessons.